codeTrackLift/ripple/README.md

 ## About

+- See this [blog article](https://www.codebypete.com/pages/blog.html#blog13Button) for more details about contributing to the UI Showcase.

-See this [blog article](https://www.codebypete.com/pages/blog.html#blog11Button) for more details about my first 3 weeks as a 43 year old software engineering intern.
+- See this [blog article](https://www.codebypete.com/pages/blog.html#blog11Button) for more details about my first 3 weeks as a 43 year old software engineering intern.

 ## MIT License